poddarharsh15/test_pipeline101/README.md

 # test_pipeline101
-Running variant analysis on short-reads using deepvariant and dysgu
+Running variant analysis on short-reads using deepvariant for small varinats [INDELS] and dysgu for Structural Variants.